objectbox/objectbox-swift/Source/ios-framework/CodeGenTests/README.md

 5. If the code generator should succeed, add the generated `EntityInfo.generatedN.swift` to the `ToolTestProjectN` command line tool target as well (so it's verified it compiles).

 The `RunToolTests.sh` script will run the code generator and pass the "Test Name" as the first parameter.
-It will also check the code generator output against a file named `Entity.generatedN.swift`, the model file against a `modelN.json` and such.
+It will also check the code generator output against files in the `expected` folder:

+- (only if expected to fail) that generator output messages contain messages in a file named like `messages/messagesN.log`,
+- the model file against a file named like `model/modelN.json`,
+- the generated code against a file named like `entity-info/Entity.generatedN.swift`,
+- a dump of the generator schema against a file named like `schema-dump/schemaDumpN.txt`

+Note: by default a test will copy the expected model file before running the generator (to avoid UIDs from changing).
+To start with a different model file, add a file like `model/modelN.before.json`.

 ### Command line tool target settings
 For reference, all of the command line targets have these settings: